dmeloca/dmeloca/README.md

 ## About Me 🚀

 I’m currently working toward my RTOD certification, actively participating in Capture The Flag (CTF) challenges, and pursuing a degree in Computer Science.
-I’m passionate about red team operations and continuously learning about cybersecurity and cyberintelligence.
+I’m passionate about red team operations, hardware hacking, and quantum computing, and I’m constantly expanding my knowledge in cybersecurity and computer science.

-I’m particularly interested in collaborating on research projects related to cybersecurity.
-My current focus areas include malware development, computer networks, and binary exploitation.
-I’m always looking for ways to improve my red team skills and deepen my technical expertise.
+I’m especially interested in collaborating on research projects related to cybersecurity or quantum computing.

 ## My Interests 🧠

+- Hardware Hacking
 - Quantum Computing
 - Malware Development
-- Cyber Intelligence
 - Red Team Operations
 - Binary Exploitation
 - Cryptography